arcticsecurity/public/docs/Harmonization.md

 As stated above, the basic premise of an ontology is to specify a core language which is able to communicate the relevant aspects of a topic in an effective manner.
 This leaves room for topic-specific lexemes outside the generic terminology; this is especially true in the context of reporting emerging trends, where a single source may start reporting on a topic and other follow suit.

 For these reasons, we occasionally leave out some lexemes from the ontology and bring in new ones which represent a generic topic.
 This approach does not detract from the ontology nor its communicative function, as the core attributes communicate the relevant aspects effectively.
-Topic- or provider-specific keys can thus be part of an observation name space.
+Topic- or provider-specific attributes can thus be part of an observation name space.

 It is thus important to avoid collision with the core ontology name space.
-In other words, topic- or provider-specific keys are new emerging attributes which may in time become part of the ontology if they are adopted to describe a facet of a generic topic.
+In other words, topic- or provider-specific attributes are new emerging attributes which may in time become part of the ontology if they are adopted to describe a facet of a generic topic.

 We have for example decided to use the "cc" attribute above as the authoritative country code denominator.
 Provider specific attributes are then prefixed with a provider name, e.g. "cymru cc" or "geoip cc".